andsanka/microsoft-teams-company-communicator-app/README.md

 ### Key features
 * **Message creation:** Easily create messages by using a team tab where team members who are permissioned can collaborate and create messages.
-* **Audience selection:** Pick from three options to target audience.
-Send to general channel of selected teams, send in 1:1 chat to members of selected teams or send to all users who have the app installed.
+* **Audience selection:** Pick from four options to target audience.
+Send to General channel of selected teams, send in 1:1 chat to members of selected team, send in 1:1 chat to members in select M365 Groups/distribution groups.security groups or send to all users who have the app installed in the organization.

 ## Get started